duckietown/duckietown-manual/src/60-learning-experiences/lx-components.md

 ---

 (simulator-intro)=
-## Activity: Simulated Agent
+## Running Code in Simulation

-The _Workbench_ can also run simulated Duckiebot agents, allowing learners to test their robot behaviors in a virtual environment.
+The workbench can also run simulated (virtual) Duckiebot agents, allowing learners to test their robot behaviors in a virtual environment.

 ```{figure} ../_images/lx-devmanual/intro/workbench-sim-view.png
 :name: sim-activity-intro